Updated:

 Crime in Canada: Causes, Regulation and Legislation Essay

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Introduction

-Crime has been a social evil for many centuries.
-There are those activities that are universally accepted to constitute a crime, however, what might be considered the crime in one society is not necessarily applied in a different society; for instance, looking at a woman lustfully in the Middle East is a grand crime whereas in Canada that would be considered a social norm.
 Universal crimes would include murder, robbery, kidnapping, rape, corruption, drug trafficking, and slave or human trafficking.
-The third world countries of Africa and South America experience high rates of crimes.
+The third-world countries of Africa and South America experience high rates of crimes.
 Developed countries, on the other hand, e.g. the United States and Canada experience lower rates.
 For further analysis of this topic, I am going to use Canada as my point of reference.
 The period between 1990 and 2000 saw a decline in crimes at an average rate of 2% per year.
 Crimes involving property declined by 30%, and violent crimes dropped by 10%.
 This was the case in the United States as well during this period (Gannon, 2001).

-Thesis statement
+Thesis Statement

 The decline in general crime in Canada could be attributed to the well-established investigative and judicial systems.
 However, the legislature needs to come up with more effective sanctions on crime.

-Causes of crime
+Causes of Crime

-Inflation being a major indicator of economic prosperity is regarded as a contributing factor to anti-social behavior.
+Inflation being a major indicator of economic prosperity is regarded as a contributing factor to anti-social behaviour.
 Inflation tends to counteract the value of disposable income and it has a greater effect on the low-income earners (Hirsh & Goldthorpe, 1978).

 Theoretically, regions in Canada with high numbers of youths are subjected to higher rates of crime.
 Hirschi & Gottfredson (1983) argue that reduction or addition of the offending cluster of youths from or to the population will directly impact the overall rate of crime in the society.

 Unemployment and lack of income have contributed greatly to the high levels of crime.
-Low salaried people lack the power to compete for the limited consumer goods and services considered desirable to society (Daly, Wilson & Vasdev 2001).
+Low-salaried people lack the power to compete for the limited consumer goods and services considered desirable to society (Daly, Wilson & Vasdev 2001).
 Unemployment can be a stressful situation especially for young males who have no other skills of making it in life.
 The only fallback option that they have is to get engaged in criminal activities.
 Therefore, employment reduces would be crimes by ensuring that the youth have a lawful and steady source of income and purchasing power.

 Alcohol and substance abuse is another major cause of violent crime.
 The rate of domestic violence was high in homes with heavy drinkers (Johnson, 2001).
 Alcohol intake and substance abuse are not directly linked to crime in some cases; however, people use unlawful means to get the ingredients that make up the drugs (Chilvers & Weatherburn, 2003)